The Global ATM Alliance

 United KingdomBarclays3488

-Sources for ATM numbers: Scotiabank, WGZ BNP Paribas, Westpac.
+Sources for ATM numbers: Scotiabank, WGZ BNP Paribas, Westpac, Bank of America.
 Estimates from third party sources for the rest.

 Are there any alternatives?

 Nothing quite comparable in size and reach.
 HSBC and Citibank grant their customers free withdrawals at any of their ATMs worldwide respectively.
 Both networks have shrunk considerably in recent years as foreign retail operations were sold.
-UniCredit offers the same, but is limited to Europe, Santander usually offers this benefit only to Premium/VIP package customers.
-Then there is Allpoint for Americans, which has ATMs in 6 countries.
+Santander usually offers this benefit only to Premium/VIP package customers.
+Regionally you have UniCredit in Europe and DBS, CIMB, OCBC and Maybank in Southeast Asia.
+Then there is Allpoint for North Americans, which has ATMs in 6 countries.
 That’s about it.
 HSBC and Citibank do offer much better coverage in Asia than the Global ATM Alliance, if that’s where you travel most, one of them might be a better fit.

 Banco Santander: 33000 ATMs in 13 countries in Europe and the Americas, see here.
 (Spain, Portugal, Germany, Poland, UK, USA, Puerto Rico, Mexico, Colombia, Peru, Chile, Argentina, Brazil, Uruguay)